Accession of Turkey to the European Union: Timeline of chapters

-Report History for Turkey's Ability to Assume the Obligations of EU Membership
+Report history for Turkey's ability to assume the obligations of EU membership

 Pre-accession support to Turkey

 The European Commission's long-term budget proposal for the 2021-2027 period released in May 2018 included pre-accession funding for a Western Balkan Strategy for further enlargement, but omitted Turkey.

 Expected impact of joining

 Effect upon the EU

 The problem of Turkey's membership of the EU is compounded by conflicting views as to what the EU should ultimately become.
 This has played a significant role in the debate, due in part to the European debt crisis and the fact that as a result of this the eurozone and the EU overall is more federalised on both fiscal, legal and political levels than it was at the time of Turkey's application or at the time that Turkey was accepted as a candidate.
 Generally those members of the EU who support a rights-based free trade bloc do not oppose Turkey as adamantly as those who support a broader political union.
-The latter, in particular, are concerned that unification would be frustrated and the European project threatened by Turkey's inclusion.
+The latter, in particular, were concerned that unification would be frustrated and the European project threatened by Turkey's inclusion.

 Proponents of Turkey's membership argue that Turkey's geographical location will contribute to peace.
 According to the Swedish foreign minister, Carl Bildt, "the accession of Turkey would give the EU a decisive role for stability in the eastern part of the Mediterranean and the Black Sea, which is clearly in the strategic interest of Europe".
 Poland is a key supporter for Turkey's bid to join the EU, while the United Kingdom has expressed support previously, but not since leaving the EU.

 Upon joining the EU, Turkey's 83 million inhabitants would bestow the largest number of MEPs in the European Parliament.
 Turkey now has a larger population than Germany.
 However, a single country can only hold a maximum of 96 seats in the European Parliament.